North Macedonia

 • A vulnerability assessment is not undertaken as part of the decision to detain and statelessness is not considered as giving rise to vulnerability, but a basic vulnerability assessment is carried out on entering detention.

 • There is a time limit of 24 hours for temporary detention prior to an immediate deportation.
 A person can also be temporarily detained until the reasons preventing their deportation cease to exist or if they have no valid or recognised travel documents for up to 12 months.
+At the end of that maximum period of detention, detainees should be released.
+If a detainee applies for asylum they will usually be transferred to a Reception Centre for asylum-seekers.

 • There are remedies available to challenge detention within eight days of receiving the decision, but in practice, detainees are usually not aware of this remedy.